Edwardmurithi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod a+x >>  script that adds execution permission to the owner, the group owner and the other users, to the file hello

+chmod 007 hello >> script that sets the permission to the file hello as follows

+		>> Owner: no permission at all
+		>> Group: no permission at all
+		>> Other users: all the permissions